codewired/FriendlyPix-Updated/README.md

 firebase deploy
 ```

-Before deploying this will automatically install all runtime dependencies, transpile the Javascript code to ES5 and install Cloud Functions dependencies.
+Before deploying this will automatically transpile the Javascript code to ES5 and install Cloud Functions dependencies with Yarn.
 Then this deploys a new version of your code that will be served from `https://<PROJECT_ID>.firebaseapp.com`